binkley/wrong-place-wrong-time/homebrewery.md

   motivated by genuine concern but come off as condescending or humorous.
 - **Nostalgic**: She often refers to "our departed dear Mr. Hattrick" or discusses events from decades ago as if you were there to witness them.

 ---

+### Example interactions

+- **On Avoidance**: If the players actively avoid her, she might say:
+  > (Knocking at your door unexpectedly)
+  > Just checking, making sure everything’s alright.
+  > Gracious, my apologies.
+  > Your bedposts are still creaky, it must keep you up at night.
+  > That needs some oiling!
+  > I’ll come back tomorrow around nuncheon.

+- **Unhelpful gift**:
+  > My dears, just leaving a small trinket.
+  > Our sweet Bulima who had this room before you left it behind.
+  > I wonder why she would do that?
+  > Young people these days have no sense, not like in my time.

+  She leaves a small, unhelpful gift like a stuffed animal or knitted scarf.

+- **Annoying remarks**:

+  To The Fey Pouncer:
+  > Oh, my dear, I see you're still dressing like a child.
+  > You really should try something more mature... might help you look less
+  > suspicious on our fine streets.

+  To Gafford:
+  > Aren't those boots are too nice for a city man as yourself, don’t
+  > you think?
+  > They'll get dirty!

+---